 When David and his men saw the ruins and realized what had happened to their families, they wept until they could weep no more.
 David’s two wives, Ahinoam from Jezreel and Abigail, the widow of Nabel from Carmel, were among those captured.
 David was greatly distressed because the men talked of stoning him; each one was bitter in spirt because of his sons and daughters.”
 (1 Samuel 30:3-6).

 The immediate response for all these men were grief.
 They all wept.
 They were all devastated that their beloved family members were all gone.
 Then they got angry and bitter and wanted someone to blame.
-All natural when something painful happens in your life, happens to the people you love.
+Emotions are natural when something painful happens in your life, and when something happens to the people you love.

 The Power of Pain